Skip to content

 • if you have paid for any work-related expenses.

-There’s a simple tax checker tool at HM Revenue & Customs (HMRC)Opens in a new window
+There’s a simple tax checker toolOpens in a new window on HM Revenue & Customs (HMRC).

 It should only take a few minutes to estimate how much tax you can claim back.